jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 #### Learning rate

-Visualize 3D or higher dimensions are hard.
+Thinking in 3D or higher dimensions are hard.
 It is much easier to study any DL problem in 2D first.
 <div class="imgcap">
 <img src="/assets/dl_intro/gd.jpg" style="border:none;">
 </div>